Analysis | The big ideas from Biden’s Supreme Court commission, explained

 “For these critics, the Court’s fundamentally ‘countermajoritarian’ character is in tension with the basic commitments of a democracy; an unelected judiciary, in this view, acts undemocratically when it invalidates the acts of democratically elected representative bodies,” the report states.

-It adds: “For some, the problem is also that Supreme Court Justices are nearly always drawn from the elite and are therefore insufficiently representative of the population as a whole.”
+It adds, “For some, the problem is also that Supreme Court Justices are nearly always drawn from the elite and are therefore insufficiently representative of the population as a whole.”

 The most compelling argument against it: The difficulty in putting it into practice, along with the impact.